wp-plugins/calculated-fields-form/README.txt

 = 1.0.18 =
 * Corrects a PHP notice, for a non initialized variable.

+= 1.0.19 =
+* Implements a new icon to insert a shortcode in the contents of pages and posts, to create JavaScript variables from GET, or POST parameters, SESSION variables, or COOKIES.

 == Upgrade Notice ==

+= 1.0.19 =
+* Implements a new icon to insert a shortcode in the contents of pages and posts, to create JavaScript variables from GET, or POST parameters, SESSION variables, or COOKIES.

+Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
+Contact us if you need further information: http://wordpress.dwbooster.com/support

 = 1.0.18 =
 * Corrects a PHP notice, for a non initialized variable.